Diego2250/Laboratorio-1-Tecnologias-web/README.md

    requirement for a protocol designed espressoly for the brewing of coffee.
 Coffee is brewed using coffee pots.
 Networked coffee pots require a control protocol if they are to be controlled.

+¿Que respuesta les dio la psicoterapeuta a la pregunta "what is life?"?

+.eliza
+HELLO, I AM ELIZA.

+hello

+HOW DO YOU DO.
+PLEASE STATE YOUR PROBLEM.

+What is life?

+WHAT COMES TO MIND WHEN YOU ASK THAT?